Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Related Work

 To improve expressivity without global feature grids, several primitive-based methods introduce per-primitive textures~\cite{bbsplat,xu2024texture,texturedgaussians,huang2024textured,wurster2024gabor,zhou20253dgabsplat}.
-However, highly expressive primitives can complicate optimization and degrade reconstruction quality.
+In particular, BBSplat~\cite{bbsplat} and Textured Gaussians~\cite{texturedgaussians} further model opacity as a spatially varying texture on each primitive.
+Generally, however, highly expressive primitives complicate optimization and are prone to overfitting, apart from the substantial storage cost, which translates as well to slower rendering.
 Instead, we decouple geometry and appearance by pairing local per-particle features with a shared lightweight neural decoder, in turn enabling the reduction of queries to the neural field to a single deferred pass.
 This allows particle density to more closely follow geometric complexity rather than being artificially increased to reproduce high-frequency appearance.